Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 .. note::
    - To avoid adding the activation layer, add the parameter ``relu_activation = False`` to the block.
-   - The ReLU activation max_value can be set in the parameter using a string expression, that is ``relu_activation='ReLU6'`` will create a ReLU activation with max_value set to 6.
+   - The ReLU activation max_value can be set in the parameter using a string expression, that is, ``relu_activation='ReLU6'`` will create a ReLU activation with max_value set to 6.
    - The ReLU activation can also be defined as unbounded, that is ``relu_activation='ReLU'`` (only supported for models targeting Akida 2.0)